An Officer and a Gentleman: Plot

-During the final obstacle-course run, as Zack is about break the base's course record, he stops to encourage his teammate, Casey Seeger, to complete the run so she can graduate.
-Zack dines with Sid and his parents and learns that, after Sid is commissioned, he is expected to marry his late brother's fiancé.
+During the final obstacle-course run, rather than break the base's course-record, Zack stops to encourage teammate Casey Seeger to complete the run so she can graduate.
+Zack learns Sid is expected to marry his late brother Tommy's fiancée.
 Meanwhile, Lynette tells Sid she may be pregnant.

 After a severe anxiety attack during a high-altitude simulation in a pressure chamber, Sid quits the program.
-He goes to Lynette's house and proposes marriage, saying he never wanted a military career and was only assuming his deceased brother's role to please his family.
-He intends to move back to Oklahoma and resume his old JC Penney's job.
-A stunned Lynnette rejects him, saying she wants to marry a naval aviator and travel the world, then admits she is not pregnant.
-A dejected Sid leaves.
-Soon after, Zack and Paula arrive looking for Sid; Lynette recaps what happened and Zack accuses her of faking being pregnant, which she denies.
+He proposes to Lynette, revealing he never wanted a military career and was assuming his brother's role to please his parents.
+Upon learning Sid dropped out, Lynnette says the pregnancy was a false alarm.
+Sid wants them to marry and move to Oklahoma, where he will resume his old JC Penney job and work his way through law school.
+Lynnette rejects Sid, wanting to marry a naval aviator and live overseas.
+A brokenhearted Sid leaves; Zack and Paula arrive soon after, looking for him.
+Zack accuses Lynette of faking pregnancy, which she denies.

-Zack and Paula find Sid at a motel where he has committed suicide.
-Zack, blaming himself, heads back to the base, intending to quit.
-He angrily confronts Foley, who refuses Zack's resignation and challenges him to settle their differences in a martial arts combat.
-Zack lands several blows on a surprised Foley before the latter incapacitates Zack; he says it is Zack's choice to quit.
+Zack and Paula find Sid at a motel where he has hanged himself.
+Blaming himself, Zack returns to the base intending to DOR (Drop on Request) himself.
+Foley angrily refuses Zack's resignation and challenges him to settle their differences in martial arts-combat.
+Zack lands several blows on a surprised Foley, who then incapacitates him.
+Foley proclaims that he will look for Zack at graduation, should the latter change his mind about quitting.

-Zack completes his training and is commissioned as an officer; following tradition, he and the other graduates receive their first salute from Foley.
-Zack thanks Foley for not giving up on him.
+Zack completes his training and is commissioned as an officer.
+He and his classmates (including Seeger and Perryman) receive their first salute from Foley.
+Zack thanks Foley for being the role model he needed.
+Before Zack departs, he sees Foley greeting another incoming class of AOCs.

-Zack goes to Paula's workplace and carries her out in his arms to everyone's applause, including Lynette.
+Zack surprises Paula at her workplace.
+They embrace and he carries her outside to her colleagues' applause, including Lynette.